This post may contain affiliate links. Please read my Privacy Policy for details.

 Instructions

-- Dough: Whisk the warm water, yeast, and organic sugar together.
+- Step One: Dough - Whisk the warm water, yeast, and organic sugar together.
 Stand for 7 - 10 minutes until the yeast activates.
 You will know the yeast is activated because it is foamy and smells like yeast.
 Mix in olive oil and salt.
 Add flour in one-cup increments and mix with a wooden spoon.
 If adding garlic powder, add it in with the flour.1 and ⅓ cups (320ml) warm water(between 95-105°F, 38-43°C), 2 and ¼ teaspoons (7g) instant yeast (one standard yeast packet), 1 tablespoon (13g) organic white sugar, 2 tablespoons (30ml) olive oil, ¾ teaspoon salt, 3 and ½ cups (450g) all-purpose flour + a little extra for dusting, 1 teaspoon garlic powder

-- Shape and Second Rise: Lightly flour a work surface.
+- Step Four: Shape and Second Rise - Preheat the oven to 475°F (250°C).
+Lightly grease the baking sheet or pizza pan with nonstick spray or olive oil.
+If desired, lightly sprinkle with cornmeal (optional).
+Lightly flour a work surface.
 Punch down the dough to release the air.
 Divide into two halves.
 Pat one half into a disk shape.
 Using your fingers or a rolling pin, shape it into a circle.
 Place the dough on a pizza baking sheet or a pizza stone.
 Using your fingers, finish shaping it into a 12-inch circle.
 Pinch the edges to form a crust.
 Lightly cover with plastic wrap or a tea towel and rest for 15 minutes.

 Leave a Reply